kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           return {false, pnode};
        }

-       return split_find(pnode->children[i].get(), key); // It was greater than all values in pnode, search right-most subtree.
+       return split_find(pnode->children[i].get(), key); // key is greater than all values in pnode, search right-most subtree.
     }

     /*
      *  split pseudocode:
      *
-     *  Upon encountering a four node, it is split into a 2-node by doing:
+     *  pnode is a four node that is is split follows:
      *
-     *  1. move the largest key into a newly create 2-node, and then connect the two right-most children of the prior four node to it.
+     *  1. Create a new 2-node holding pnode's largest key and adopt pnode's two right-most children.
-     *  2. convert pnode into a 2-node by setting totalItems to 1, keeping its smallest key and its two left-most chidren,
+     *  2. Convert pnode into a 2-node by setting totalItems to 1, effectively keeping only its smallest key and its two left-most chidren,
-     *  3. We move the middle key up to the parent( which we know is not a 4-node; otherwise, it too would have already been split), and we connect the new node step from #1 to
+     *  3. Move the middle key up to the parent (which we know is not a 4-node.
+If it was, it has already been split), and connect the new
-     *    it as a new child.
+     *    2-node step from #1 to it as a new child.
      *
-     *  Note: if pnode is the root, we special case this by creating a new root above the current root.
+     *  Special case: if pnode is the root, we special case this by creating a new root above the current root.
      */
     template<typename Key, typename Value> void tree234<Key, Value>::split(Node *pnode) noexcept
     {
-       // 1. create a new node from largest key and adopt pnode's tworight most children std::shared_ptr<Node> largestNode = std::make_shared<Node>(std::move(pnode->keys_values[2]));
+       // 1. create a new node from largest key of pnode and adopt pnode's two right-most children std::shared_ptr<Node> largestNode = std::make_shared<Node>(std::move(pnode->keys_values[2]));

-       largestNode->connectChild(0, pnode->children[2]);
+       largestNode->connectChild(0, std::move(pnode->children[2]));
-       largestNode->connectChild(1, pnode->children[3]);
+       largestNode->connectChild(1, std::move(pnode->children[3]));

        // 2.
 Make pnode a 2-node.
 Note: It still retains its two left-most children, pnode->totalItems = 1;